duxiaojing-lingo/tonal_dispersion/README.md

 This repository contains the analysis scripts and visualizations used in the dissertation:
 **_Checked and Neutral Tones in Huoji Chinese: A Multidimensional Analysis of Pitch, Duration, and Phonation_**,
-submitted for the MPhil in Theoretical and Applied Linguistics, University of Cambridge, 2025.
+submitted for the MPhill in Theoretical and Applied Linguistics, University of Cambridge, 2025.

 ## What This Project Does